Irvingia gabonensis

 Irvingia gabonensis is a species of African trees in the genus Irvingia, sometimes known by the common names wild mango, African mango, or bush mango.
 They bear edible mango-like fruits, and are especially valued for their fat- and protein-rich nuts.

 Description

 Irvingia gabonensis grows straight, up to a height of 40 m and 1 m in diameter.
 It has buttresses to a height of 3m (10 ft).
 The outer bark is smooth to scaly with grey to yellow-grey color.
 The crown is evergreen, spherical and dense.
 Leaves are elliptic, one margin is often a little rounder than the other, acuminate, dark green and glossy on the upper surface.
-The bisexual lowers are yellow to greenish-white in small panicles.
+The bisexual flowers are yellow to greenish-white in small panicles.
 The fruit is nearly spherical, green when ripe with a bright orange pulp.
 The stone is woody and contains one seed.
 Seeds germinate epigeally (above ground).

 Distribution and habitat

 Irvingia gabonensis is indigenous to the humid forest zone from the northern tip of Angola, including Congo, DR Congo, Cameroon, Nigeria, Ivory Coast and south-western Uganda.
 Since 2009, the Gabonese government has prohibited logging of the andok tree until 2034.

 The tree grows in tropical wet and in dry climates.
 African bush mango grows naturally in canopied jungle, gallery forests and semi-deciduous forests.
 It grows at altitudes from 200–500 m with annual rainfalls from 1200–1500 mm.
 Supported temperature ranges from 20-38 C. Soils more than 150 cm deep are needed, with a moderate fertility and good drainage. pH can range from 4.5 to 7.5.